← Cinema Atlas

 The structural bones of The Big Lebowski are lifted directly from the labyrinthine plots of classic Los Angeles detective fiction, reinterpreted through a haze of bowling and stoner surrealism.
 The Coen Brothers famously admitted that their narrative was a direct homage to Raymond Chandler's The Big Sleep, specifically seeking to replicate its impossibly convoluted mystery where the actual plot eventually ceases to matter to the audience.
 Visually and spiritually, the film owes a massive debt to Robert Altman's brilliant neo-noir The Long Goodbye, which pioneered the concept of a rambling, out-of-time detective stumbling blindly through a modernized, sun-baked Los Angeles.
 By mapping classical film noir tropes onto a fiercely apathetic protagonist, the Coens forged an entirely new cadence of comedy.

-Explore the full connection → See all connections for The Big Lebowski →
+See all connections for The Big Lebowski → Explore the full connection →

 More from Joel Coen